It has become increasingly popular to mount a flat-screen TV on the wall. Since these TVs are quite slim, thus it makes the process more convenient.

 While your mount may be Video Electronics Standards Association, VESA compliant with your TV, it does not necessarily mean that it has the appropriate weight capacity.

-The best way to get the best mount for your TV is to read its owner’s manual to check which mount will suit the weight of your flat screen.
+The best way to find the right mount for your TV is to read its owner’s manual to check which mount will suit the weight of your flat screen.

 Type of Wall

-When you determine the type of mount that will best support the weight of your TV, you should also consider the weight your wall can hold.
+When you choose the right tv mount that will best support the weight of your TV, you should also consider the weight your wall can hold.

 Therefore, let’s get one thing out of the way: Always mount your TV on sturdy material.
 Otherwise, your wall could get damaged badly.

 When you want to mount a TV on drywall, you should get a stud finder to help you locate the wooden studs in your wall.

 The mounting screws will be drilled into these studs to ensure support for the weight of the mount and your TV.